auroragonzalez/demo_project/docs/index.rst

-..
-A demo project documentation master file, created by sphinx-quickstart.
+.. lstm_test documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-A demo project documentation!
+lstm_test documentation!
 ==============================================

 Contents: